 Cathy is the Editor of the Minnesota Family Law Practice Manual and she has been the Chair of both the Hennepin County Bar and Minnesota State Bar Associations' Family Law Sections.
 In addition, she is a frequent lecturer and author on family law-related topics.

 Most recently, Cathy was included in the 2022 Edition of The Best Lawyers in America® for her family law and family law arbitration practices.
-She has been named a Super Lawyer (1995–present; formerly by Minnesota Law & Politics), and a “Leading Minnesota Attorney” by Minnesota Law & Politics (1997–2010).
+She has been selected to the Minnesota Super Lawyers list (1996–present; formerly by Minnesota Law & Politics), and named a “Leading Minnesota Attorney” by Minnesota Law & Politics (1997–2010).
 She also continues to receive recognition from Super Lawyers as one of Minnesota's Top Women Attorneys in Mpls.St.
 Paul Magazine.
 Cathy has been officially recognized as “Best for Family Law- Minnesota” by The Corporate America Legal Elite (2015), and was named a woman of outstanding leadership by the International Women’s Leadership Association.
+She has been recognized with the highest peer rating standard, AV Preeminent® - Martindale-Hubble Peer Review Rating™, which lists her among the "Midwest's Top Rated Lawyers" in The National Law Journal.
 For her ongoing efforts representing the Wesleyan Lawyers Association and volunteering in the Admisison Department, Cathy has also received the Wesleyan University Service Award (2020).

 Cathy provides pro bono services to the Volunteer Lawyers Network and has served on the Board of Directors of the Fund for Legal Aid Society.
 For providing 50 hours or more of pro bono legal services in 2020, she was recognized as a North Star Lawyer by the Minnesota State Bar Association.